dudesweet/f5-agility-intro-to-universal-access/docs/_build/html/_sources/class1/module1/lab5.rst.txt

    ‘\ **+**\ ’ next to **Virtual Server List** to create a new one.

 #.
 Use the following information to create the virtual server and leave
-   the other settings at their default values:
+   the other settings at their default values, then click **Finished**:

    -  Name the pool “\ **forms\_vs**\ ”